Give Up: Recording and production

 The production process behind Give Up involved Tamborello, based in the L.A. community of Silver Lake, sending Gibbard, living north in Seattle, pieces of instrumental music on burned CD-Rs.
 Gibbard would pick up the disc from Sub Pop's corporate office and return to his home in the Capitol Hill district.
 He would insert the CD into his portable Discman player and walk around his neighborhood, humming melodies to the music.
 He also carried a notebook to compile his ideas, which he would use when home to write lyrics.
 Gibbard would then manipulate the recordings on his laptop, augmenting the beats with additional guitar, keyboards, and live drums.
 He dubbed his home studio "Computerworld".
-Gibbard, who had always found writing music to be more difficult than composing lyrics, found the arrangement particularly appealing.
+Gibbard, who had always found composing music to be more difficult than writing lyrics, found the arrangement particularly appealing.
 "It was really great to get a little package every month or two – 'Two new songs!'" he noted in 2002.
 "Sometimes I'd say, 'I want to move that part and this part,' and it was really fun to have such autonomy in the writing; I could pretty much do whatever I wanted."

 Tamborello, operating from his L.A. home studio he called Dying Songs, contributed more-or-less finished bed tracks.
 The first two songs he sent developed into "Brand New Colony" and "The District Sleeps Alone Tonight", which were completed over the course of a week.
 The pair worked at a pace of two or three songs per month.
 As Gibbard did not know Tamborello very well, he was nervous he would not respond to his contributions positively.
 "I really thought he was gonna be like, 'How dare you do this to my songs?'" he said.
 Initially, Tamborello was challenged by Gibbard's vocal suggestions.
 "When you're just writing the music, you come up with your own vocal melodies.
 But Ben's ideas were totally different," he told the BBC.
 The two were relative strangers from distinctly different musical backgrounds; "It was like having to work on the album and make friends at the same time," he admitted.
 Tamborello admitted he expected the album to be more experimental than it turned out to be.